Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

  and then send an email to the developers, who will give you access to the code.*

-To download the code, the following links will need to be checked in by your SVN platform:
+To download the code, the following URL link will need to be checked in by your SVN platform:
 	CSIRO users: https://svnserv.csiro.au/svn/atlantis/Atlantis/trunk/atlantis

 	External Partners: https://svnserv.csiro.au/svn/ext/atlantis/Atlantis/trunk/atlantis

 ## Building Atlantis